zliu250/Projects/Big Data Analytics on FIFA/README.md

 # FIFA Players Dataset Model Training
 This data is [FIFA 22 Complete Player Dataset](https://www.kaggle.com/datasets/stefanoleone992/fifa-22-complete-player-dataset)
 Only Men Player Data across 2015 - 2022 are used to conduct the training.
 The **data** folder contains all the data used.
-We will be predicting the **overall** of player.
+We will be predicting the **overall** value of player.

 ## Dataset Schema Introduction